knpuniversity/symfony-bundle/knpu/testing.md

 # Testing the Bundle

 Hey!
-Someone already made some tests for our bundle! *So* nice!
-Right now, they live in the *app*, but moving them *into* the bundle is our next job!
-But first... let's make sure they're still working.
+Someone already made some tests for our bundle!

 [[[ code('36083c6e13') ]]]